indrabasak/shiuli/README.md

 ### Message
 The message is the content which shows up on the main viewing panel when you first access the landing page.
 It can be configured in a couple of different ways.
-If you want a simple text to show up, just a `text` field.
+If you want a simple text to show up, just add a `text` field.
 If you want something elaborate, create a markdown page and specify the URL in a `path` field.